MartinHaring/metroid-learning/README.md

 This project brings Reinforcement Learning into Super Metroid.
 An AI tries to learn to beat the game.

-Currently a Work in Progress.
-Next steps:
-* Fixing the last script

-The core functionality already works.
 To try it out yourself, follow these steps:
 1. Make sure the bizhawk emulator is installed (currently only works if it's install directory is located on C:)
 2. Place this project in the Lua/SNES directory.
 3. Run emuhawk.exe and load the "Super Metroid (JU) [!].smc" rom